Lethocerus insulanus

 Lethocerus insulanus is a species of giant water bug of the family Belostomatidae.
-Its common name is the giant water bug, but it is also called the electric light bug or giant fishkiller.
+Its common name is the Australian giant water bug, but it is also called the electric light bug or giant fishkiller.
 These names are also used for various other members of the family, including the other Australian species, L. distinctifemur, which is similar to L. insulanus.

 Distribution

-The species is found in north-eastern Australia, particularly Queensland, but also northern New South Wales and the Northern Territory.
-It is also present in the Philippines and parts of Melanesia including New Caledonia and Papua New Guinea.
+Lethocerus insulanus is found in Australia, Papua New Guinea and New Caledonia.
+In Australia its distribution corresponds closely with the tropical and humid subtropical climate zones, including coastal and subcoastal Queensland and New South Wales as well as much of the Northern Territory.
+It is absent from southern areas of the continent including all of Victoria, South Australia, and Tasmania.

-It lives in still, freshwater bodies such as lakes.
+It inhabits still, freshwater bodies such as lakes and can also be found in floodwaters.